codyscapes/drafter/README.md

 Drafter
 =======

+Because I need to focus on finding a job and because the 2014 draft season already underway, I'm going to sideline this project for a bit.

 User Stories:
 * As a basic user, I want to enter my league settings and be able to run a mock draft against experienced AI.
 * As a basic user, I want to enter my league settings and be able to run a LIVE draft where I can pick who is assigned to each team.